Enhanced Cooper pairing in nano-patterned metals: The derivation of Eliashberg function

 where $\vec{k}= \vec{q}+\vec{K}_m$ is the momentum that electrons gain via scattering off of phonons.
 We use this result and combine it with the already existing expression for the Eliashberg function in the literature~\cite{bose2009electron}, to get the Eliashberg function for our geometry:

 where:

 Here, $k_F$ is the Fermi wave vector, and $N(0)$ is the electronic density of states at the Fermi surface.
-We evaluate the above expression by solving for the phonon spectrum using commercially available software to obtain $V_{l,\vec{q}}(r)$, and then taking the Fourier transform of its divergence to find $\alpha_{l,\vec{q}}(\vec{K}_m)$.\\
+We evaluate the above expression by solving for the phonon spectrum using \textit{COMSOL Multiphysics} to obtain $V_{l,\vec{q}}(r)$, and then taking the Fourier transform of its divergence to find $\alpha_{l,\vec{q}}(\vec{K}_m)$.\\